caufieldjh/awesome-bioie/README.md

 * [Flair embeddings from PubMed](https://github.com/zalandoresearch/flair/pull/519) - A language model available through the Flair framework and embedding method.
 Trained over a 5% sample of PubMed abstracts until 2015, or > 1.2 million abstracts in total.
 * [SciBERT](https://github.com/allenai/scibert) - [paper](https://arxiv.org/abs/1903.10676) - A BERT model trained on >1M papers from the Semantic Scholar database.
 * [BlueBERT](https://github.com/ncbi-nlp/bluebert) - [paper](https://arxiv.org/abs/1906.05474) - A BERT model pre-trained on PubMed text and MIMIC-III notes.
+* [PubMedBERT](https://microsoft.github.io/BLURB/models.html) - [paper](https://arxiv.org/abs/2007.15779) - A BERT model trained from scratch on PubMed, with versions trained on abstracts+full texts and on abstracts alone.

 [Back to Top](#contents)